ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the humor in workplace micro-power battles
+   - Exploring family dynamics as political systems
    - Finding the satirical angle
    - Making it relatable and timeless